Enough

 But you know how it goes.
 If someone needs a villain, they’ll invent one.

-The part that’s been most disappointing is the revisionist history, especially from those who saw what was happening in real time but did little.
+What’s been most disappointing isn’t the lies themselves but the revisionist history, especially from those who saw what was happening in real time and did almost nothing.

 I’m talking about the adults who were around the kids we’re now raising.

-These are the same people who knew exactly how bad things had gotten, who trickle-truthed us from states away and lied to us by omission.
+These are the same people who knew exactly how bad things had gotten, who trickle-truthed us from states away and lied to us by omission when honest might've actually helped a lot sooner.

-Now they're the ones preaching grace and reunification, like they’ve been leading the charge for healing, that “they were there for the kids” all along.
+They're the ones preaching grace and reunification, acting like they’ve been leading the charge for healing, that “they were there for the kids” all along.

 Sure.
 Okay.